-The statewide support entity must include each of the following activities in their scope of work:
+The Statewide Support entity must include each of the following activities in their scope of work:

 - 1. Coordinate collaboration between block grant recipients - 2.
-Develop a peer-learning structure through which block grant recipients can receive education and training to successfully execute the deliverables of their grant - 3.
+Provide education and training to block grant recipients to help block grant recipients successfully execute the deliverables of their grant - 3.
 Connect block grant recipients to resources needed to successfully execute the deliverables of their grant - 4.
 Coordinate external communications about program work (e.g., reports, stories, press) - 5.
 Provide technical assistance to block grant recipients to engage disadvantaged communities, tribes, and socially disadvantaged farmers and ranchers in the development of their Multibenefit Agricultural Land Repurposing Plans and in the development and implementation of land repurposing projects - 6.
-Work to fill gaps in and build capacity to develop and implement land repurposing work, and provide technical assistance to entities interested in applying for land repurposing funding - 7.
-Oversee monitoring efforts and outcomes reporting to ensure consistency and transparency in outcomes monitoring across regions.
+In regions with gaps in capacity to plan for and/or conduct land repurposing work, work with regional organizations to build capacity to perform such tasks, and to apply for and administer future block grants in their region.